Loyal (Chris Brown song): Music video

-As of September 2022, the music video has received over 1.2 billion views and 5 million likes on YouTube.

 Live performances

 Lil Wayne sang the song with Drake at Summer Jam 2014.
-Brown performed it live at the BET Awards 2014.
+Brown, as well as Wayne and Tyga performed it live at the BET Awards 2014.

 Remixes

-On January 8, 2014, Keyshia Cole released a remix of the song also featuring Sean Kingston, leaving Lil Wayne's original vocals on the song.
-Also on January 8, Tyga previewed his verse that he recorded for the official remix of the song.
-Then on March 24, 2014, the remix featuring Tyga and Lil Wayne was released to mainstream urban radio in the United States.
+On January 8, 2014, Keyshia Cole released a remix of the song also featuring Sean Kingston, leaving Lil Wayne's original vocals on it.
+On the same day, Tyga previewed his verse that he recorded for the official remix of the song, that ended up being the album version.
+Then on March 24, 2014, the version featuring Tyga and Lil Wayne was released to mainstream urban radio in the United States.
 A release for digital download followed two days later.
+American singer Mila J and British R&B singer Craig David also released their own respective remix versions of the song.

 Chart performance

 Loyal debuted at number 82 on the US Billboard Hot 100 chart on the week of February 1, 2014.
 It eventually made its way to the top-ten, peaking at number nine, becoming Brown's 10th top-ten single on the chart.
 The song spent a total of 36 weeks on the chart.
 It also peaked at number four on the US Hot R&B/Hip-Hop Songs chart and spent 14 weeks on the chart.
 As of July 2014, the song has sold a million digital copies in the United States.
-On November 6, 2017, the single was certified triple platinum by the Recording Industry Association of America (RIAA) for combined sales and streaming equivalent units of over four million units in the United States.
+In 2023, the single was certified 6× Platinum by the Recording Industry Association of America (RIAA) for combined sales and streaming equivalent units of over six million units in the United States.